 JOB AND VOLUNTEER

-Full-Time Clinical Research Assistant and Mobile Exposure Coach (CLOSED)
+Full-Time Clinical Research Assistant and Mobile Exposure Coach (OPEN)

 Note: We are actively trying to increase the diversity and representativeness of the Pediatric Anxiety Research Center and the people it serves.
 Applicants from underserved backgrounds and/or who speak Spanish are strongly encouraged to apply.

-The position’s main clinical duty is assuming the role of a mobile exposure coach.
-This entails providing patients (aged 5-18) weekly cognitive behavioral therapy (CBT) in home and community settings, attending weekly supervision with licensed psychologists, aiding in the formulation of a therapeutic treatment plan, and clinical and research documentation of treatment sessions.
-Other clinical responsibilities may include: screening research participants, administering ratings scales, and administering diagnostic interviews to study participants.
+A primary clinical duty will be serving as mobile exposure coach, which entails providing patients (aged 5-18) cognitive behavioral therapy (CBT) in hospital, home, and community settings, attending daily meetings with the treatment team, aiding in the formulation of a therapeutic treatment plan, and clinical and research documentation of treatment sessions

-Mentorship from psychologists and opportunities to assist in writing scientific articles for publication and grant submissions are provided.
-A strong academic record is essential and past research experience is desirable.
-Frequent travel in Rhode Island and Massachusetts may be necessary for one or all positions.
+Mentorship from psychologists/psychiatrists and opportunities to participate and assist with academic tasks (e.g. poster presentations, writing scientific articles for publication, and grant submissions) are provided.
+A strong academic record is important and past research experience is desirable.
+Frequent travel in Rhode Island and Massachusetts may be necessary.